iliachry/iliachry.github.io/index.md

 Co-founder of **Metatopia**, Greece's first Metaverse Studio, where we create digital twins, XR training platforms, and immersive experiences that bridge virtual and real worlds.

 ### 🔬 Research & Innovation
-PhD candidate working on metaverse technologies for wireless systems, published researcher in virtual reality, artificial intelligence, signal processing, and wireless communications, with a focus on making technology more human-centered.
+PhD candidate working on metaverse technologies for wireless systems, published researcher in extended reality, artificial intelligence, signal processing, and wireless communications, with a focus on making technology more human-centered.

 ---